anya-chauhan/anya-chauhan.github.io/_projects/bio.md

 ---
 title: Developing a GNN Model for Alzheimer’s Disease Research
-subtitle: Internship at Harvard Medical School / Mass General Hospital
+subtitle: Internship at Harvard Medical School /Mass General Hospital
-date: 2024-06-01 09:00:00 -0400
+date: 2024-07-01 09:00:00 -0400
 description: Working on ALZ-PINNACLE, a graph neural network model that integrates protein, cell-type, and tissue data within a unified latent space.
 Focus on pre-training the model on extensive protein interaction data and investigating APOE’s role in Alzheimer’s.
 featured_image: /images/harvard_internship.png
 ---